Cost Of Living In Panama City And Paris Might Surprise You

 The budget killer when eating out in Paris can be the drinks.
 A small glass of Coke can be 5 euros.
 Stick with a carafe d’eau or wine… which is a better idea anyway and almost always cheaper than soda.

 In Panama, we run our air conditioning year-round and throughout our apartment.
 We know people who say they turn their air conditioners on only in some rooms or only at night.
 You could live that way… but we don’t want to.
-It’s hot and humid and Panama City year-round.
+It’s hot and humid in Panama City year-round.
 Going without air conditioning in this city means being uncomfortable… and electricity isn’t cheap per kilowatt hour.

 In Paris, you need heating in the winter, but few apartments have air conditioning and you only need it in July and August anyway.